brains-on-code/baseline_eeg_study/README.md

 We aim to provide everything necessary to replicate our study in this repository.
 The data is stored on OSF: [Raw Data](https://osf.io/h892p/) (https://osf.io/h892p/)
-If you encounter any problems with the this package, please contact the main author.
+If you encounter any problems with this package, please contact the main author.

 ### Experiment Setup